Sonny Hart

-Sonny Terence Hart (born 9 July 2006) is an English professional footballer who plays as a defender for club Greenock Morton on loan from club Swindon Town.
+Sonny Terence Hart (born 9 July 2006) is an English professional footballer who plays as a defender for Enfield Town on loan from Swindon Town.

 Career

 Hart started his career with Swindon Town and made his first-team debut during an EFL Trophy second round tie in August 2022 against Crystal Palace U21, featuring for 10 minutes in the 2–0 defeat.
 Since making his debut for the club, Hart has enjoyed loan spells at both Harrow Borough and Gloucester City during the 2022–23 and 2023–24 campaigns.

 In September 2024, Hart returned to Isthmian League Premier Division club Canvey Island on an initial one-month youth loan having had a spell with the club the previous season.
 In January 2025, he joined National League South side Farnborough on an initial one-month youth loan.

 On 7 July 2025, Hart joined Scottish Championship club Greenock Morton on a season-long loan deal.

+On 10 January 2026, it was confirmed that following the premature end to his spell at Greenock Morton, Hart would return to Farnborough for the remainder of the 2025–26 campaign on loan.
+On 12 February 2026, it was announced that Hart's loan was cut short and that he would return to Swindon Town, before joining Isthmian Premier Division club St Albans City on loan for the remainder of the season.

+Ahead of the 2026-27 season, Hart joined Enfield Town on loan.